 Opt for the Express Cargo ($33,300) and don't expect many standard features.
 The van includes only the basics, such as vinyl seating, manual air conditioning and an AM/FM stereo.
 There's no CD player, no OnStar telematics system and no power locks, power windows or power mirrors.
 However, each of those features, and more, can be added as options.

 Choose the Express LS ($35,000) and you get a few more features.
 The most important one is seats: The Express 3500 passenger is offered in two wheelbases; regular models have a 12-person seating capacity, while the extended-length Express can carry up to 15 people.
 The Express LS also includes power door locks and cruise control.

 Drivers who opt for the upscale Express LT ($37,000) get even more standard equipment.
 Such features include cloth upholstery, a compass, remote keyless entry, rear air conditioning and exterior chrome accents.

 In addition to the van's standard equipment, many options are available.
 They range from items such as power mirrors and windows to high-end features such as a reversing camera, a navigation system and rear park assist.
 While all-wheel drive is available on some Express models, all Express 3500 units are rear-wheel drive.

 |Maintenance||2 Years/24,000 Miles|

-RAM ProMaster -- With fuel-efficient V6 engines and a low-load floor, RAM's latest take on the full-size van boasts especially extensive capabilities, whether you're hauling people or large items.
+RAM ProMaster -- While it hasn't reached dealers yet, RAM's latest take on the full-size van is sure to offer huge capability, whether you're hauling people or large items.